-- type CM, SCM,[†] or blank, central memory request; ECS or LCM,[†] extended core storage memory request. - address Address of request/reply word; if omitted an assembly error results. - recall Optional recall parameter.
+- type CM, SCM,[†] or blank, central memory request; ECS or LCM,[†] extended core storage memory request. - address Address of request/reply word; if omitted, a PP-call error results. - recall Optional recall parameter.
 If recall is specified, control is not returned to the user's program until the request is honored.
-Any non-blank parameter is acceptable.
-Recall is required on all requests for memory increases. - length Optional parameter giving number of words of field length requested. - nabort Optional parameter which averts a job abort if non-blank prevents job termination when requested field length exceeds field length defined on the job statement, or when other problems involving field length discrepancies occur in loading the user's job.
+Any nonblank parameter is acceptable.
+Recall is required on all requests for memory increases. - length Optional parameter giving number of words of field length requested.
+For ECS the maximum field length is 377_8 K. - nabort Optional parameter which averts a job abort if nonblank prevents job termination when requested field length exceeds field length defined on the job statement, or when other problems involving field length discrepancies occur in loading the user's job.
 If a nonblank nabort parameter is used, and an ABORT cannot be prevented, the current field length is returned in bits 30 through 59 of the status word.
 [Memory is allocated in portion of 100 (octal) for central memory and 1000 (octal) for ECS.]